Healthy Homes Assessment Lochain

 What are the most unreasonable gaps or holes?

-If you can feel external air entering or an unobstructed draught coming out of a hole or gap and you can feel it, it is likely to be a gap or hole that needs sealing in somehow.
-Large gaps and cracks should be fixed permanently.
-Cracks that are greater than 3mm and allow air to enter or exit into your home require seals.
-For example, if the open fireplace isn’t used it may cause draughts and must be sealed off.
-Landlords and property managers are accountable for ensuring that these draughts are stopped whenever possible.
+If you can feel external air entering or an unobstructed draught coming out of a hole or gap, then it’s likely to be a gap or hole which requirements sealing in some way.
+Cracks or gaps with large gaps must be permanently stopped.
+Gaps greater than 3mm that let air in or out from your home require to be sealed.
+For example, if the open fireplace isn’t used it may cause draughts and should be blocked off.
+Landlords and property managers are responsible for making sure such draughts are eliminated as much as imaginable.

-There is no require to cover up holes or gaps that are part of the construction.
-For example, tiny gaps around doors and windows could be necessary to allow for movement within the building as the home warms and cools so that they are able to be closed and opened instead of than being stuck.
-We will examine the windows and doors during your Healthy Homes assessment of your rental property.
+You don’t require to block up intentional holes or gaps in the building.
+For instance, small gaps around doors and windows could be required to allow for movement within the building as the household is heated and cools to allow them to be opened and closed rather than securing.
+We will test all windows and doors in your Healthy Homes assessment of your rental property.

 Check out the complete details regarding the Healthy Homes draught stopping requirements.